DmmDGM/soda.css/README.md

 > [!NOTE]
 > For Soda.css v1.1.0 and above, you can use the Sodalite.css option.

+### Disabling Features in Soda.css

+There are no official builds that only include specific features in Soda.css.
+However, you can disable them by deleting the corresponding code in the compiled code or overwriting them.

+Alternatively, if you only use Soda.css for the colors, you can try out Sodalite.css.

 ### Full List of Soda.css Colors

 Below is the full list of available Soda.css colors: